 It requires planning and an internal driver within the business to take form effectively.

 Each component should be carefully chosen to serve your strategic objectives.
 For example, will a Facebook page benefit a B2B engineering company?
 Probably not.
 And a social media page with several dusty posts and a handful of followers doesn’t say anything positive about your business.

 Every relationship in your digital ecosystem should add value.

-Sure, you could set direct integrations between every social media platform and marketing tool in your digital ecosystem but that’s likely to result in a rigid, inefficient and overly complex structure.
+Sure, you could set direct integrations between every social media platform and marketing tool in your digital ecosystem – but that’s likely to result in a rigid, inefficient and overly complicated structure.

-Each relationship you create in your digital ecosystem is liable to create more data and require servicing, so it’s important to be critical about its benefits before going ahead.
+Each relationship you generate in your digital ecosystem is liable to create more data and require servicing, so it’s important to be critical about its benefits before going ahead.

 Digital ecosystem planning should only take place once your business has freshly evaluated its strategy and set clear objectives and metrics for growth and success.

-Once this process is complete, you’ll be in a great position to create a powerful and agile digital ecosystem that efficiently helps your team achieve key strategic goals.
+Once this process is complete, you’ll be in a great position to create a powerful and agile digital ecosystem that efficiently helps your team achieve critical strategic goals.